Fisheries

 Overview

-This project aims to assist the Indonesian government (MMAF) and stakeholders to build the basis for system wide monitoring and evaluation of alternative management measures, in terms of their impacts on vulnerable, tuna fisheries dependent communities.
+This project aimed to assist the Indonesian government (MMAF) and stakeholders in building the basis for system-wide monitoring and evaluation of alternative management measures in terms of their impacts on vulnerable, tuna-dependent communities.

-To enable assessment of the social and economic performance of alternative management measures in terms of their impacts on vulnerable communities, this project will a) synthesise existing knowledge, and identify appropriate methods, in relation to characterising interdependencies and determining fisheries dependency in Indonesian tuna fisheries, b) review national and provincial scale data sources to assess their value for system-wide social and economic monitoring and evaluation in the future and c) produce a draft conceptual framework for the purposes of identifying potential impacts of alternative management measures on vulnerable, tuna fishing dependent communities.
+To enable assessment of the social and economic performance of alternative management measures in terms of their impacts on vulnerable communities, this project a) synthesised existing knowledge and identified appropriate methods, for characterising interdependencies and determining fisheries dependency in Indonesian tuna fisheries, b) reviewed national and provincial scale data sources to assess their value for system-wide social and economic monitoring and evaluation in the future and c) produced a draft conceptual framework to identify potential impacts of alternative management measures on vulnerable, tuna fishing dependent communities.

-• Synthesising existing knowledge and identifying appropriate methods in relation to determining fisheries dependency in Indonesian tuna fisheries.
+• Synthesised existing knowledge and identifying appropriate methods about determining fisheries dependency in Indonesian tuna fisheries.

-• Reviewing national and provincial scale data sources to assess their value for system-wide social and economic monitoring and evaluation.
+• Reviewed national and provincial scale data sources to assess their value for system-wide social and economic monitoring and evaluation.

-• Producing a draft conceptual framework for the purposes of identifying potential impacts of alternative management measures on vulnerable, tuna fishing-dependent communities.
+• Produced a draft conceptual framework to identify potential impacts of alternative management measures on vulnerable, tuna fishing-dependent communities.

 Map